mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 | [Circle CI](https://travis-ci.com) | Continuous integration | -$350 |  |
 | [Coveralls](https://coveralls.io) | Test coverage tracking | -$270 |  |
 | Meetups, books | | -$XX | |

+Conferences are a big expense because travel and lodging is expensive, and the conferences that accept me tend to be smaller and don't offer significant travel assistance.
+I enjoy conferences and I feel that I learn from them, but I can't think of anything I learned from conferences this year that substantially improved my life or my business.
+I'll continue applying to conferences in 2020, but I'm limiting it to conferences that people have strongly recommended (e.g., MicroConf, PyCon) or conferences in cities that I'd like to visit.

+I saved $68/month by switching from from Travis to Circle, which worked out great because it turns out Circle is a much better product.
+I paid for another year of Coveralls, which I now regret after accepting that code coverage metrics have little value for early stage products.
+I canceled my Coveralls subscription for next year.

+I also switched from managed bookkeeping with Bench to self-serve bookkeeping with Xero.
+I enjoyed Bench and have no love for Xero, but I couldn't justify spending an extra $1.5k/yr for concierge bookkeeping when my finances are so simple and consistent.

 ### Notable cutbacks